malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 (I) GATE CIRCUIT-TO-ANNEALER EMBEDDING BY WAY OF INTERMEDIATE LOGICAL TRUTH TABLE REPRESENTATION
 -----------------------------------------------------------------------------------------------------

-This approach will be unable to scale to any practical circuit, as practical circuits often require upwards of 100 qubits.
+This approach will be unable to scale to any practical circuit as practical circuits often require upwards of 100 qubits.
 Clearly, solving a system of 2**100 inequalities is infeasible.
 However, the classes and functions used to implement this approach are useful in the later parts of this project, discussed in sections II and III.